Criminal Justice (BS)

 The following courses are required by the program and can satisfy the respective General Education Requirement:

-Crime and Justice in the United States - SB (or CJ 201 or CJ 202)
+Introduction to Criminal Justice - SB (or CJ 201 or CJ 202)

-Quantitative Analysis - QR
+Quantitative Analysis in Criminal Justice - QR

 *All degrees require the completion of the University-wide General Education Program (link provided above).
 Some General Education requirements may be met in the requirements for the major or supporting coursework, in which case additional electives may be required to complete the minimum hours for the degree.